 Summit Views and a Careful Descent

 After a few moments to calm my nerves, I took time to plan my descent before lunch.
-The mountain offered spectacular views of the river valley and the rugged Wild Sky and Henry M. Jackson wildernesses.
+The mountain offered spectacular views of the river valley and the rugged Wild Sky and Henry M. Jackson Wildernesses.
 From this height, neighboring giants like Kyes Peak and Columbia Peak were all visible.
 However, the cherry on top was seeing three volcanoes—Mount Rainier, Baker, and Glacier Peak.
 Since Mount Fernow sat nearly 700 feet higher, I could see more of it from here.

-A better place to downclimb was several yards toward the north summit, which led back to my up route.
+A better place to downclimb was several yards north toward the north summit, which led back to my up route.
 With no rope wasted, I rappelled three full lengths to the awkward rock ledges by the narrow chimney.
 Down at the gendarmes, it took another rappel into the north gully before retracing steps back to the viewpoint.
 Later in the lower forest, I picked up two fairly new balloons.
 Once again, I lost one microspike sometime after crossing back over the creek.

 Curious about the roadway I stumbled on in the morning, I followed it to see where it would lead.
 The path was brushy with many downed logs, but in turn, it steered clear of the vine maples uphill.
 As the road slowly dipped, it was my cue to scramble straight up to the car 150 feet above.
-In theory, one could begin from the entrance slightly downhill from where I parked without having to go cross-country until right before San Juan Creek.
+In theory, one could begin from the entrance, slightly downhill from where I parked, without having to go cross-country until right before San Juan Creek.